webdsl/reposearch/README.md

 ### Build the project ###
 Currently, we cannot provide a ready-to-deploy war file of reposearch.
 You need to build your own using webdsl:

- 1. Get the latest version of webdsl, we recommend using Eclipse 3.7 and install webdsl using the update site `down-at-this-moment`
+ 1. Get the latest version of webdsl, we recommend using Eclipse 3.7 and install webdsl using the update site `http://webdsl.org/update/nightly`
  2. to be continued :)
  3. some more steps here
  4. remove or change the google analytics code js code ...